 “Ask yourself if the deal structure and company are transparent, with no smoke and mirrors,” he says.
 “It’s critical to thoroughly understand the structure of the deal you’re considering.
 If the investment team can’t explain the deal or the company’s operations in a way that you can’t understand, don’t invest.”
 Robert Kantor, co-founder and CEO of Headwater Capital was specifically speaking about real estate crowdfunding but the concept applies equally to all other types of deals.

-This warning echos what I’ve been saying and writing about here on my blog.
+This warning in US News echos the comments I’ve put here on my blog in earlier posts.
 The starting point in any successful crowdfunding deal is always solid strategy, communication and financial accounting.
 Check out all three before investing.